 Domain signals include:

 For topics where recency matters, Google's AI prioritizes recently published or updated content.
-Freshness signals include:
+Understanding content freshness signals for answer engines helps maintain relevance across AI platforms.

 AI Overviews don't trigger for all query types.
 Transactional searches ("buy project management software") and navigational queries ("LinkedIn login") typically bypass AI Overviews entirely.
 The algorithm selects sources that match informational intent with appropriate depth.